A note on supersingular abelian varieties: Introduction

-The proof of Theorem~\ref{thm:end-ss} (1) is given by an explicit construction, which depends on a construction of some Galois field extensions.
+The proof of Theorem~\ref{thm:end-ss} (1) is given by an explicit construction, which depends on a construction of certain Galois field extensions.
 The involved inverse Galois problem (IGP) is fortunately rather easy to solve.

-Our proof of Theorem~\ref{thm:end-ss} (2) also gives all possible $\Q$-algebras that can occur as endomorphism algebras of $E$.
-However, all of them, no matter these curves are trained or not, occur in the endomorphism algebras of those over finite fields.
+Our proof of Theorem~\ref{thm:end-ss} (2) also gives all possible $\Q$-algebras that can occur as the endomorphism algebras of supersingular elliptic curves over an arbitrary field when $p\equiv 1 \pmod {12}$.
+Furthermore, all of them also occur as the endomorphism algebras of those which are defined over finite fields.

-For the convenience of the reader, we make the following table of isogeny classes and endomorphism algebras of supersingular elliptic curves over finite fields (cf. \cite[Chapter 4]{waterhouse:thesis}).
-Here $E$ denotes a supersingular elliptic curve over $\Fq$, $q=p^a$, $\zeta_n:=\exp (2\pi i/n)\in \C$ and $\pi$ is the Frobenius endomorphism of $E$, which is represented by a Weil $q$-number.